 Gilbreth continued to apply the principles of modern business methods to the home, and published two books about the topic, The Home-Maker and Her Job and Management in the Home, as well as many articles in popular periodicals about the topic.

 Gilbreth also had a special concern for the needs of those with physical handicaps, and used the techniques of motion analysis to design special equipment to make housework easier for these individuals.
 She was also a consultant to the Institute of Rehabilitation Medicine.
-She was active in volunteer organizations, notably the Girl Scouts and served as a member of the President’s Emergency Committee for Unemployment Relief in 1930 and as an educational adviser to the Office of War Information during World War II.
+She was active in volunteer organizations, notably the Girl Scouts and served as a member of the President’s Emergency Committee for Unemployment Relief in 1930 and as an educational adviser to the Office of War Information during the Second World War.

 She was named an honorary member of the Society of Industrial Engineers (which did not then admit women to membership) and in 1966 was the first woman to receive the Hoover Medal for distinguished public service by an engineer.
 She encouraged women to become engineers, and was honored for that commitment by the Society of Women Engineers.
 Her family is recalled by humorous reminiscences by her children Frank Jr. and Ernestine in the book Cheaper By the Dozen and Belles on Their Toes.